 - You have considered or been turned down for a traditional debt consolidation loan.

-- Worry, anxiety or fear about money and your debts is becoming a regular occurence and it is impacting you or your family.
+- Worry, anxiety or fear about money and your debts is becoming a regular occurrence and it is impacting you or your family.

 - You’re trying to ignore your debt.
 Creditors may be threatening to, or have already begun collection calls or other measures.